 Here are the course map and elevation profile (for the Half), both from the race Web site (Coastal Trail Runs).

 This race, compared with the Golden Gate Headlands Half Marathon that I'd run earlier this year, was generally better organized (though I'd still happily run the latter).
 For this race, the course was somewhat better marked, though that could be because it was my second time running it.
 The start-finish line actually looked like one.
 More importantly, it was located north of Rodeo Beach, and, thus, there was no run across the beach--and sand in the shoes.
 The aid stations were better stocked, with more variety; I took mostly orange slices and salty snacks.
 I brought my own gels.
 I also refilled my water bottle at the second station (~Mile 9).
 The volunteers at the stations were very helpful (as they were in the earlier race).
 There were plenty of food at the finish.
 Early arrivals before the start of the race got to park closer to the start/finish line, about 1/4 mile away, which was what we did.
 Later arrivals parked about a mile away.
-It'd be nice if there were also a few porta potties at the parking lots, beside those at the start/finish line.
+It would have been nice if there were also a few porta potties at the parking lots, beside those at the start/finish line.
 Registration included a tech shirt, with printed race year.

 This race had medals for all finishers and for those who placed.
 I came in second in my age group (2:15:27), some 29 minutes slower than my PR for the half.
 For such a course, though, I was pretty satisfied.